allennguyen01/allennguyen01/README.md

 👋 Hi I’m @allennguyen01
-👀 I’m interested in web developement, game development, AI, and everything involving technology
+👀 I’m interested in web development, game development, AI, and everything involving technology
-🌱 I’m studying computer engineering at UBC in Vancouver, Canada
+🌱 I’m studying Computer Engineering at UBC in Vancouver, Canada
 💞️ I’m currently learning web development and databases
 📫 How to reach me https://www.linkedin.com/in/allendnguyen/ or allennguyen415@gmail.com